 The second section of the Letter begins in First Peter 2:11 with instruction on Christian conduct, on husbands and wives, and advice to the persecuted.
 First Peter 2:21-25 affirms that Jesus Christ is the fulfillment of the Messianic prophecy of Isaiah 53 and is an often quoted passage: "He himself bore our sins in his body upon cross, so that, free from sin, we might live for righteousness.
 By his wounds you have been healed.
 For you had gone astray like sheep, but you have now returned to the shepherd and guardian of your souls."
 Just as Jesus Christ our Paschal Lamb suffered, so too Christians may suffer in a hostile world.
 But St. Peter recommends exemplary behavior to offset suffering.
 The verb I suffer - πάσχω or pascho, and the noun suffering - πάθημα or pathema - referring to the sufferings of Christ and Christians occur 15 times in First Peter, more than any other book of the New Testament.

 I Peter 3:7 offers excellent advice to husbands: "Husbands, live with your wives in an understanding way."
 3:11 directs one to do good and avoid evil!
-The letter provides a key reference (I Peter 3:19) for Christ's descent into hell following his crucifixion, as recounted in the Apostles' Creed; the Greek word φυλακή means both 'prison' and 'Sheol.'
+The letter provides a key reference (3:19) for Christ's descent into hell following his crucifixion, as recounted in the Apostles' Creed; the Greek word φυλακή or phylake means both 'prison' and 'Sheol.'
 First Peter 3:20-21 refers to Noah and the flood, which "prefigures Baptism, which saves you now," through the resurrection of Jesus Christ.